-Term Definition Μ Market risk The risk that movements in market risk factors, including foreign exchange rates and commodity prices, interest rates, credit spreads and equity prices will reduce income or portfolio values.
-MENA Middle East and North Africa. Ν Net interest income The amount of interest received or receivable on assets net of interest paid or payable on liabilities.
-Net stable funding ratio ('NSFR') The ratio of available stable funding to required stable funding over a one-year horizon, assuming a stressed scenario.
+Term Definition M Market risk The risk that movements in market risk factors, including foreign exchange rates and commodity prices, interest rates, credit spreads and equity prices will reduce income or portfolio values.
+MENA Middle East and North Africa.
+N Net Interest Income The amount of interest received or receivable on assets net of interest paid or payable on liabilities.
+Net Stable Funding Ratio ('NSFR') The ratio of available stable funding to required stable funding over a one-year horizon, assuming a stressed scenario.
 Available stable funding would include items such as equity capital, preferred stock with a maturity of over one year and liabilities with an assessed maturity over one year.
-0 Operational risk The risk of loss resulting from inadequate or failed internal processes, people and systems or from external events, including legal risk.
-R Regulatory capital The capital which the Bank and/or the Group holds, determined in accordance with rules established by the BMA.
-Residual maturity The period outstanding from the reporting date to the maturity or end date of an exposure.
-Risk appetite An assessment of the types and quantum of risks to which the Bank and/or the Group wishes to be exposed.
-Risk-weighted assets ('RWAs') Calculated by assigning a degree of risk expressed as a percentage (risk weight) to an exposure in accordance with the applicable standardised approach rules.
-RWA density The average risk weight, expressed as a percentage of RWAs divided by exposure value, based on those RWA and exposure value numbers before they are rounded to the nearest US\$0.1m for presentation purposes.
-S Standardised approach In relation to credit risk, a method for calculating credit risk capital requirements using ECAI ratings and supervisory risk weights.
-In relation to operational risk, a method of calculating the operational capital requirement by the application of a supervisory defined percentage charge to the gross income of eight specified business lines. т Three lines of defence First line of defence owns the risk and is responsible for identifying, recording, reporting, managing risks and ensuring that the right controls and assessments are in place to mitigate these risk.
+0 Operational Risk The risk of loss resulting from inadequate or failed internal processes, people and systems or from external events, including legal risk.
+R Regulatory Capital The capital which the Bank and/or the Group holds, determined in accordance with rules established by the BMA.
+Residual Maturity The period outstanding from the reporting date to the maturity or end date of an exposure.
+Risk Appetite An assessment of the types and quantum of risks to which the Bank and/or the Group wishes to be exposed.
+Risk-Weighted Assets ('RWAs') Calculated by assigning a degree of risk expressed as a percentage (risk weight) to an exposure in accordance with the applicable standardised approach rules.
+RWA Density The average risk weight, expressed as a percentage of RWAs divided by exposure value.
+S Standardised Approach In relation to credit risk, a method for calculating credit risk capital requirements using ECAI ratings and supervisory risk weights.
+In relation to operational risk, a method of calculating the operational capital requirement by the application of a supervisory defined percentage charge to the gross income of eight specified business lines. Т Three lines of defence First line of defence owns the risk and is responsible for identifying, recording, reporting, managing risks and ensuring that the right controls and assessments are in place to mitigate these risk.
 Second line of defence sets the policy and guidelines for managing the risks and provides advice, guidance and challenge to the First line of defence on effective risk management.
 Third line of defence is the Internal Audit function, which provides independent and objective assurance of the adequacy of the design and operational effectiveness of the group's risk management framework and control governance process.
-Tier 1 capital A component of regulatory capital, comprising common equity tier 1 ('CET1') and additional tier 1.
+Tier 1 Capital A component of regulatory capital, comprising common equity tier 1 ('CET1') and additional tier 1.
 Additional tier 1 includes eligible non-common equity capital securities and any related share premium.
-Tier 2 capital A component of regulatory capital, comprising qualifying subordinated loan capital, related non-controlling interests, allowable impairment allowances and unrealised gains arising on the fair valuation of equity instruments held as fair value through other comprehensive income.
-Tier 2 capital also includes reserves arising from the revaluation of properties.
-V Value at risk ('VaR') A measure of the loss that could occur on risk positions as a result of adverse movements in market risk factors (e.g. rates, prices, volatilities) over a specified time horizon and to a given level of confidence.
+Tier 2 Capital A component of regulatory capital, comprising qualifying subordinated loan capital, related non-controlling interests, allowable impairment allowances.
+V Value At Risk ('VaR') A measure of the loss that could occur on risk positions as a result of adverse movements in market risk factors (e.g. rates, prices, volatilities) over a specified time horizon and to a given level of confidence.